 In some cases, repeated anxiety and worry before bed can also be a sign of an anxiety disorder or insomnia.
 Especially if you find yourself losing hours of sleep every night, or feeling fatigued or exhausted during the day, it may be a sign that your racing thoughts are starting to affect your day-to-day functioning.

 If you don’t find relief from racing thoughts after lifestyle changes or relaxation techniques, seeing a behavioral sleep medicine psychologist may be the next step if anxiety is mainly only disruptive to your sleep.
-If you find that your mind is racing and you are experiencing anxiety throughout the daytime as well the next best step may be seeing a psychologist or mental health provider who specializes in anxiety disorders to help address this concern.
+If you find that your mind is racing and you’re experiencing anxiety throughout the daytime, too, the next best step may be to see a psychologist or mental health provider who specializes in anxiety disorders.

-In some cases, your healthcare provider may also suggest certain medications in combination with therapy to help manage your anxiety before bed.
+In some cases, a healthcare provider may also suggest certain medications in combination with therapy to help manage your anxiety before bed.
 Some common medications they may recommend include:

-- Antihistamines: Some over-the-counter antihistamines, such as diphenhydramine (Benadryl), can have a sedating effect and may be used to help with sleep.
-However, they are not specifically designed to treat anxiety and may not work for everyone.
+- Antihistamines: Some over-the-counter antihistamines, such as diphenhydramine (Benadryl®), can have a sedating effect and may be used to help with sleep.
+However, they’re not specifically designed to treat anxiety and may not work for everyone.